COVID-19 – Guidance for Everyone

 This means avoiding close contact (being within 2 metres or 6 feet) with people outside of your immediate household contacts or social circle.

-On June 12, 2020, the Ontario government expanded social gathering rules to 10 people.
+On July 17, 2020, the Ontario government expanded social gathering rules to 50 people indoors, and 100 people outdoors.
 People must still practice physical distancing by keeping at least two metres away from others outside their direct household.
 Frequent handwashing for everyone in the group is also very important.
 This will help limit the spread of COVID-19 in our communities.

 What does this mean?

-- Yes, However only you and your household or social circle contacts are allowed to be close; you must physically distance yourself from anyone outside of your household or circle by maintaining at least 2 metres (6 feet).
-Avoid social gatherings in households where an individual is ill or self-isolating.
+Yes, however only you and your household or social circle contacts are allowed to be close; you must physically distance yourself from anyone outside of your household or circle by maintaining at least 2 metres (6 feet).

 - Can my guests use my bathroom?